akshatlohar/Forms-Demo-Project/README.md

 # Forms-Demo-Project
+This is simple webpage designed by AKSHAT LOHAR
-Forms demo webpage using HTML, SCSS and Sass concepts
+Forms demo webpage using HTML5 , SCSS(CSS-Preprocessor) and Sass concepts like imports, mixins , nestings.
+More implementing the basics , Less emphasized on responsive designs